HakubJozak/mana/README.markdown

 __WARNING 2__: anyone who knows little about HTML or JavaScript can cheat, so choose your opponents with care ;) __WARNING 3__: I am almost sure there are security issues (XSS and such), don't say I did not warn you! (see TODO)

-## Controls
-### Mouse
- - drag & drop does most of the actions
- - left click on card: shows the detail
- - right click on card: taps/untaps the card
- - right click on battlefield: add tokens/custom cards

-### Keyboard
- <t> - turns over the highlighted card
- <m> - send chat message to other players
- <spacebar> - show/hide hand

 ## Requirements

 ### Client